b06611033/Online_Textbook/README.md

 This repository serves as the collection of code that makes up the MYMathApps store.
 In it, we have the `server` and the `client`.

-## Contributing
+## Contributing and Development

 The store relies on having a MariaDB instance running, and optionally a build of the MYMA Calculus textbook somewhere on your system.
-A `docker-compose` file has been included that provides a MariaDB container and a PhpMyAdmin container if you choose to visually see the database.
-To start the two services, you can run `docker-compose -f docker-compose.dev.yml up -d mariadb phpmyadmin`.
+A `docker-compose` file has been included that provides a MariaDB container as the database of the web application.
+To start the database services, you can run `docker-compose -f docker-compose.dev.yml up -d mariadb`.

 Both the client and the server have `yarn` scripts to `build` the compiled code, or to run them with their `start` commands`*`.